comp1100/comp1100.github.io/_sources/workshops/Week_3_Team_planning.md

 - [ ]  Add all team members to your Trello board.
 - [ ]  Create at least three Trello boards for your project: Upcoming tasks, In-progress tasks, and Done tasks (or choose your own if you want).
-- [ ]  Add all of the tasks that you can think of for your team for the coming two weeks.
-(Hint: look at the [course schedule](https://comp1100.github.io/intro.html#schedule)).
 - [ ]  Change your Trello board background to something that represents your team.
+- [ ]  To your Trello, add all of the tasks that you identified in the earlier exercise.
 - [ ]  Create at least one Trello automation (Button, Due Date or Rule).

 Once all these tasks have been completed, signal to a Legend and show them your board.